derektypist/derek-dhammaloka-cv/README.md

 As a user, if I enter a username that does not exist, I will get the message

 `No info found for user ${username}`

+As a user, if I have made too many requests, I will be asked to wait until a certain time.

 **Information Architecture**